 One problem.
 Many right answers.

-The problem — Total amount per account
+The problem: Total amount per account

-P2 Throwaway script
+P2 Quick script

 pythonGet a one-off job done fast: five lines, no ceremony, no guards.